Commonhold and Leasehold Reform Act 2002

 On the 29th July 2005 the former ODPM (Office of the Deputy Prime Minister) announced that it would not be possible to introduce some of the new proposed accounting measures contained within this section without imposing considerable extra costs on social landlords and their leaseholders.
 Subsequently it would not be commenced pending further consultation which might include new primary legislation.
 It was accepted that the provision, as drafted, was not fully workable although the Government remained committed to the principle of the annual statement.
 Commencement was not anticipated before 2007 and the proposals that were being developed to amend the legislation were to ensure that both private and public sector leaseholders received appropriate information that did not incur a disproportionate cost to them.
 If this section had been brought into law then leaseholders would have got the right to receive detailed summaries of their service charges within a six month deadline of the end of the service charge billing year.

-s153 (notice to accompany demands for service charges) amends that of s21b of the Landlord and Tenant Act 1985 and requires that every demand made for service charges must be accompanied with information on leaseholders rights in relation to those charges (and those of administration charges).
+s153 (notice to accompany demands for service charges) amends that of s21a of the Landlord and Tenant Act 1985 (withholding service charge payments) with a new section, s21b (notice to accompany demands for service charges) and requires that every demand made for service charges must be accompanied with information on leaseholders rights in relation to those charges (and those of administration charges).

 If a demand for service charge or administration charges is not accompanied by a summary of the rights and obligations of the leaseholder then leaseholders have the right to withhold payment, and any provisions in the lease relating to non-payment (or late payment) do not have effect as long as the landlord remains in breach of these obligations.